japaric-archived/rust-everywhere/README.md

 The current CI configuration builds, tests and generates binary releases for the following targets:

+- `aarch64-unknown-linux-gnu`.
+(Linux on 64-bit ARM) **WARNING** Experimental target.
+Tests are executed using qemu user emulation, but this approach has problems when too many threads are spawned.
-- `armv7-unknown-linux-gnueabihf`. **WARNING** Experimental target.
+- `armv7-unknown-linux-gnueabihf` (Linux on 32-bit ARM). **WARNING** Experimental target.
 Tests are executed using qemu user emulation, but this approach has problems when too many threads are spawned.
 - `i686-apple-darwin` (32-bit OSX)
 - `i686-pc-windows-gnu` (32-bit Windows, MinGW)
 - `i686-pc-windows-msvc` (32-bit Windows, MSVC)